Pevernow/nssw/README.md

 We would like to thank:

+* NPXTeam, for his hard work in making old nssm.
 * PilzAdam, for his wonderful simple-mobs mod;
 * Tenplus1, for his hard work in making `mobs_redo`;
 * Echoes91, for Spears: simple but amazing;